-The Department of Geography and the Environment at the University of Denver marked its 70th anniversary in 2015, and has been offering graduate degrees for the better part of that time period.
+The Department of Geography and the Environment at the University of Denver marked its 75th anniversary in 2020, and has been offering graduate degrees for the better part of that time period.
 The department currently offers MA and Ph.D. degrees in Geography, an MS degree in Geographic Information Science (GISc), and in 2008 added an online MS degree in GISc.
 With a full-time faculty of seventeen, we have strengths in several substantive areas and maintain a good balance among human geography, physical geography, human-environment interaction, and geographic information science.
 The on-campus graduate population typically ranges from 35 to 40 students, roughly two-thirds of whom are in residence at any given time.
 Another 50 graduate students are engaged in the department's MS GISc online degree program.
-Our modest size affords many advantages - small classes, personal attention, excellent financial aid opportunities, job placement assistance, and the chance to develop rewarding relationships with faculty, staff, and other students.
-The department also boasts outstanding facilities and resources, with newly renovated and updated offices, labs, and classroom space, and offers numerous opportunities for field training through a range of trips and courses, both in the U.S. and abroad.
+Our modest size affords many advantages - small classes, personal attention, excellent financial aid opportunities, job placement also boasts outstanding facilities and resources, with newly renovated and updated offices, labs, and classroom space, and offers numerous opportunities for field training through a range of trips and courses, both in the U.S. and abroad.